-19. Enhanced punishment for certain previously convicted persons.
-(1) Whoever, being a person in respect of whom a direction has been made under section 11 or section 15, and having been convicted of any of the scheduled offences, falling under Part I of the schedule, is convicted of the same or of any other scheduled offence falling in that part shall, on conviction, be punished with imprisonment for life or with imprisonment for a term which may extend to ten years.
+19. (1) Whoever, being a person in respect of whom a direction has been made Enhanced under section 11 or section 15, and having been convicted of any of the scheduled for certain offences falling under Part I of the Schedule, is convicted of the same or of any other previously scheduled offence falling in that Part shall, on conviction, be punished with imprison-convicted ment for life or with imprisonment for a term which may extend to ten- years.